NetApp Inc. (NTAP) – Don’t Believe the Hype: Check The Facts

 NetApp Inc. (NTAP): Who are the competitors?

-The company’s main competitors (and peers) include Teradata Corporation (TDC) that is trading 127.85% up over the past 12 months.
-Super Micro Computer Inc. (SMCI) is 139.24% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -13.41% from the last report on Jan 28, 2021 to stand at a total of 10.49 million short shares sold with a short interest ratio of 3.92.
+The company’s main competitors (and peers) include Teradata Corporation (TDC) that is trading 93.27% up over the past 12 months and Seagate Technology plc (STX) that is 63.93% higher over the same period.
+Super Micro Computer Inc. (SMCI) is 79.29% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -13.0% from the last report on Feb 11, 2021 to stand at a total of 9.91 million short shares sold with a short interest ratio of 3.57.